Arn0ten/ml-collections/README.md

 # ML Collections

+Hi, I'm **Arneabell Bautista** and I created this repository to share my code snippets, notebooks, and projects to help guide you in your machine learning journey!

 This repository, **ml-collections**, contains Jupyter notebooks, code snippets, datasets, and projects created during my **CS20L** (Machine Learning Laboratory) and **Emerging Technologies** subjects.
 It is organized to support coursework, hands-on labs, and project-based learning in machine learning and data science.

 ## Directory Structure